MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

  - In R Help, click the Home button.
  - Click **Packages**.
  - Scroll down and click **RevoScaleR** to open the package help.
 All ScaleR functions are documented here.
 A subset of more commonly used functions have [help pages on MSDN](../scaler/scaler.md).

+## Demo scripts

+ Another way to learn about ScaleR is through demo scripts.
+Scripts provided in your Microsoft R installation contain code that's very similar to what you see in this tutorial.
+These scripts are located in the *demoScripts* subdirectory of your Microsoft R installation.
+On Windows, this is typically:

+ 	`C:\Program Files\Microsoft\R Client\R_SERVER\library\RevoScaleR\demoScripts`

 ### Watch this video